ThanhLam2396/Problem01/README.md

 The system is designed with multiple AZs in the same Region to ensure availability if one of the AZs fails.
 These AZs are placed in the same VPC, so the subnets within it can access each other if the route table, NACL is configured.

 To increase availability, reliability and Security.
-Infrastructure is designed with Regions.
+Infrastructure is designed with multiple Regions.
 Networks of two regions can connect to each other.
 Through the Transit Gateway configuration.

 ### Web Applications: